xlearns/bff-platform/README.md

 - Uploading and downloading.
 - Interface forwarding.
 - The backend will be refactored using the Go framework Gin.
+- Introducing DataLoader to solve the N+1 problem in GraphQL.
+- GraphQL caching

 # GraphQL Playground Request Demo